 ONSITE CLASS ATTENDANCE

 Each student is expected to be seated in the classroom when class begins.
-A student who arrives in class after the bell rings or leaves class early without permission is considered tardy.
+A student who arrives in class after the official class start time or leaves class early without permission is considered tardy.
 A student who misses over half a class period will receive two tardies.
 Students who leave class for an extended period of time may be counted tardy or absent.
 Three tardies count as one absence.

 Absences that result from participation in officially sponsored college activities, such as intercollegiate athletics, approved class field trips, ministry conferences, or admissions or outreach trips on behalf of the college.